PgcEdit

 Then, launch PgcEdit.exe and see the 'Options/Install' menu:

-it allow to automatically create the shortcut icons and the files associations.
+it allows you to automatically create the shortcut icons and the files associations.

 Note that the first time PgcEdit is run, it will create a "bin" directory in the same folder as PgcEdit.exe.
 Therefore, you need write permissions on the install folder, at least when PgcEdit is run for the first time, and when a new version is run for the first time.